kubernetes/community/contributors/design-proposals/storage/local-storage-overview.md

           storage: 80Gi
     ```

-4. It is also possible for a PVC that requests `volumeType: block` to also use file-based bolume.
+4. It is also possible for a PVC that requests `volumeType: block` to also use file-based volume.
 In this situation, the block device would get formatted with the filesystem type specified in the PVC spec.
 And when the PVC gets destroyed, then the filesystem also gets destroyed to return back to the original block state.

     ```yaml
     kind: PersistentVolumeClaim